-Join Jan Ozer for an in-depth discussion in this video Watch folders, part of Up and Running with Adobe Media Encoder.
+Join Jan Ozer for an in-depth discussion in this video Watch folders, part of Learning Adobe Media Encoder (2011).

 In this tutorial, you'll learn what a Watch Folder is, what it's good for, how to create one, and how to configure the format in preset.
 A Watch Folder is a folder on your computer that's associated with an output preset, and they all live in the Adobe Media Encoder in the Watch Folder queue.
 Let's choose a Watch Folder, right-click, and choose Reveal Watch Folder.
 And this is the Watch Folder file I've got set up on my desktop.
 And, this is the format and preset associated with that Watch Folder.